Techdudetony/AI_Prompt_Detector/README.md

 2. Generic or vague responses
 3. Overwhelming formality or fake sophistication

 **Rationale:** These traits were selected based on their commonality in AI-generated text and their alignment with observable limitations in current AI language models.
-These were selected after identifying that simpler linguistic patterns (e.g., keyword density or syntax complexity) often failed to distinguish between AI and human-generated text effectively.
+These were selected after identifying that simpler linguistic pattern often failed to distinguish between AI and human-generated text effectively.
 By focusing on traits like overly formal tones, generic responses, and fake sophistication, this approach targets specific weaknesses of AI systems while reflecting characteristics unlikely to dominate human writing naturally.

 ---